drkamjam/drkamjam.github.io/5-blog-resources.md

 <br>
   <div class="manual sectionTitle"><strong>Teaching</strong><br></div>
   <p>  <div class="manual-content">
-For undergraduate courses, using media is often helpful to both explain concepts and gets the students interested.
-Here are some fun ones I like:
+For undergraduate courses, using media is often helpful to both explain concepts and keep the students interested.
+Here are some fun ones that I like:
  <ul>
     <li><a href="http://dirkmateer.com/">Derek Mateer</a></li>
     <li><a href="https://econ.video/">Economics Media Library</a>.
 Check out the Simpsons if you are a fan!</li>